runtimeverification/haskell-backend/design-decisions/2020-02-06-One-Path-Deterministic.md

-One-Path reachability implemented only for deterministic semantics
+One-Path Reachability implemented only for deterministic semantics
 ==================================================================

 Background
 ----------

-Proving an One-path reachability formula `∀X.φ → ◇w ∃y.ψ` means proving that, for _all_ interpretations `ρ` for the variables in `X`, and all configurations `γ` which are matched by `φ` under the interpretation `ρ`, there _exists_ a path from `γ` to a configuration `γ'` and an interpretation `ρ'` extending
+Proving an one-path reachability formula `∀X.φ → ◇w ∃y.ψ` means proving that, for _all_ interpretations `ρ` for the variables in `X`, and all configurations `γ` which are matched by `φ` under the interpretation `ρ`, there _exists_ a path from `γ` to a configuration `γ'` and an interpretation `ρ'` extending